-Now, AFBP is ready to take that support even further, as the Austin Family Business Program becomes the Center of Excellence for Family Enterprise this year.
+Now, AFBP is ready to take that support even further, as the Austin Family Business Program becomes the Center for Family Enterprise this year.

 This is more than just a name change.
 We will expand educational and outreach opportunities for family businesses, and will be creating a research arm of the the Center that will put us at the cutting edge of knowledge…all so you can have even more resources.

 Stay tuned for more information, and if you have any questions contact Maria Schell at: firstname.lastname@example.org.

 Discover AFBP resources that will help you.
 Discover AFBP

 Four questions to answer that will help your successors succeed As current family business owners plan their exits from the business, the conversation with the next generation should be intentional, open and start early.
 Delays can lead to misunderstandings.
 Parents who are interested in getting the next generation to consider the family’s business should be… Continue reading

 The post Four questions to answer that will help your successors succeed appeared first on Austin Family Business Program.

 Families in business often rely on non-family managers and board members to deliver expertise and insights that aren’t available within the family.
 Working in a family business can bring a unique set of challenges for non-family managers.
 The latest edition of the Family Business Connections newsletter has some resources to help both family and non-family… Continue reading